-This is a page I tore from Vogue, kept on my desk for a while, then got framed and is currently on the wall in the living room, just beneath the disco ball at home.
+This is a page I tore from Vogue, kept on my desk for a while, then got framed and is, currently, on the wall in the living room, just beneath the disco ball at home.
+And Whitney.

-I can’t remember when it started, ten or maybe more years ago, I have always liked cool ladies that minded their own business.
+I can’t remember when this love started, ten or maybe more years ago, I’ve always liked cool ladies that minded their own business.
 What I can tell you for sure is that it is Freja who stars in the Saint Laurent ad I tore from Vogue.
 I love Freja, her float tattoo floating in a pool, her Saint Laurent dress by Anthony Vaccarello (Winter 2019), shot by Juergen Teller, and well, Vogue.

 It reminds me to float through life, just take it easy, be calm, just float.
 Literally.
 It takes discipline.
-Especially when my head seems to be about to explode.
+Especially when my head seems about to explode.
 Or heart.
 Especially heart.
-It also reminds me of the fact that I wished to have a little monkey when I was a kid.
+It also reminds me of the fact that I thought of having a little monkey when I was a kid.

 Lol.
-Not at the above, but at my iPhone home screen I am so used to that I almost forget about it.
+Not at the above, but at my phone home screen I’m so used to, that I almost forget about it.
 I have to stop, once in a while, and marvel at the picture it features.
 The same Freja ad.
 Well, when I like something, I really like something.

 Self-discipline takes us to self-respect.
 To live without self-respect is to lie awake some night, beyond the reach of warm milk, phenobarbital, and the sleeping hand on the coverlet, counting up the sins of commission and omission, the trusts betrayed, the promises subtly broken, the gifts irrevocably wasted through sloth or cowardice or carelessness.
 However long we post-pone it, we eventually lie down alone in that notoriously un- comfortable bed, the one we make ourselves.
 Whether or not we sleep in it depends, of course, on whether or not we respect ourselves (Joan Didion, Self Respect.
 Its Source.
 Its Power, Vogue).

 The tricky part is when you let yourself float, you don’t worry, everything and everyone around you seem to say float, but then a wave comes.
 Luckily, again, I like waves also.
 At first, I might be surprised by the wave, but then I ride it.
 Alone or not, I ride it.
 When I feel I can, I let myself float again.
 When I choose, again, to float.
 To open my heart again and again and again, because live all you can, it’s a mistake not to (Henry James).